Hackman9912/04-Logic-Pseudocode_IDEs/01_pseudocode/01_Overview_MC.md

 CPU storage

-8. A component that collects data from people or other devices and sends it to the computer is called         .
+8.A component that collects data from people or other devices and sends it to the computer is called         .

 an output device